-Over the past 2 years it seems like the world has discovered a “secret” that board gamers already knew: board games are awesome!
+The world has discovered a “secret” that board gamers already knew: board games are awesome!
 If you know someone who loves board games and you want to get them a gift, this list will help you decide.
-The titles in our Board Game Gift Guide represent the best games that 2022 to offer, and have been hand picked to provide great cheer to anyone who receives them.
+The titles in our 2022 Board Game Gift Guide represent the best games that 2022 to offer, and have been hand picked to provide great cheer to anyone who receives them.

 These lightweight games prove that you don’t have to be big to have lots of “game”.
-Give these great games to your loved one and wait for the run to start.
+Give these great games to your loved one and wait for the fun to start.

 Abandon All Artichokes